odoo/documentation/accounting/payables/supplier_bills/manage.rst

 ---------------------------------------------------------------

-If the bill you receive from the vendor has different quantities than what Odoo automatically populates as quantities, this could be due to several reasons:
+If the bill you receive from the vendor has different quantities than what Twenty20 automatically populates as quantities, this could be due to several reasons:

 - the vendor is incorrectly charging you for products and/or services